-- The owner had ensured that all equipment was installed in accordance with Schedule A and Schedule C of the Drinking Water Works Permit. - Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers.

-Records reviewed indicate that the Amabel-Sauble DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection cycle.
-Further details about the CT calculation provided by OCWA dated April 13, 2012 can be found in the components section of the report.

-Records confirmed that the water treatment equipment which provides chlorination or chloramination for secondary disinfection purposes was operated so that at all times and all locations in the distribution system the chlorine residual was never less than 0.05 mg/l free or 0.25 mg/l combined.
+- The owner had ensured that all equipment was installed in accordance with Schedule A and Schedule C of the Drinking Water Works Permit. - The equipment installed at the Amabel-Sauble DWS plant compares favourably to the equipment listed in the DWWP issued for the Amabel-Sauble DWS.
+The process flow diagram included in Schedule D of the Permit also appears to be accurate.
+All equipment described in the Permit appeared to be installed and operating on the date of this inspection.
+There were no reported alterations undertaken during this inspection review period which required a Form 2 - Record of Modification or Replacement document to be prepared, nor did the Municipality undertake any alterations to the works which required Director Notifications to be made under Condition 2.4, Schedule B of the Permit. - Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers. - Records reviewed indicate that the Amabel-Sauble DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection cycle.
+Further details about the CT calculation provided by OCWA dated April 13, 2012 can be found in the components section of the report. - Records confirmed that the water treatment equipment which provides chlorination or chloramination for secondary disinfection purposes was operated so that at all times and all locations in the distribution system the chlorine residual was never less than 0.05 mg/l free or 0.25 mg/l combined. - Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1-5 of Schedule 1, O.Reg.170/03.
+During the inspection review period, the free chlorine residual in the distribution system exceeded the minimum distribution system chlorine residual regulatory limit of 0.05 mg/L. - Where an activity has occurred that could introduce contamination, all parts of the drinking water system were disinfected in accordance with Schedule B, Condition 2.3 of the Drinking Water Works Permit. - The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03. - The UV disinfection units are equipped with alarms for UV intensity and lamp status.

-AMABEL-SAUBLE DRINKING WATER SYSTEM Date of Inspection: 29/01/2020 (dd/mm/yyyy)

-Treatment Processes

-Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1-5 of Schedule 1, O.Reg.170/03.
-During the inspection review period, the lowest free chlorine residual in the distribution system was 0.75 mg/L on December 28, 2018, exceeding the minimum distribution system chlorine residual regulatory limit of 0.05 mg/L.

-- Where an activity has occurred that could introduce contamination, all parts of the drinking water system were disinfected in accordance with Schedule B, Condition 2.3 of the Drinking Water Works Permit. - The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.

-The UV disinfection units are equipped with alarms for UV intensity and lamp status.
 There is an automatic shut-off associated with the UV intensity alarm.
 All alarms or lockouts are documented on the SCADA system and in logbooks.
-When critical alarm values have been triggered well pumps are shut down preventing improperly disinfected water from being directed into the clear well.
+When critical alarm values have been triggered well pumps are shut down preventing improperly disinfected water from being directed into the clear well. - The owner had evidence indicating that all chemicals and materials that come in contact with water within the drinking water system met the AWWA and ANSI standards in accordance with the Municipal Drinking Water Licence and Drinking Water Works Permit issued under Part V of the SDWA. - Up-to-date plans for the drinking water system were kept in a place, or made available in such a manner, that they could be readily viewed by all persons responsible for all or part of the operation of the drinking water system in accordance with the DWWP and MDWL issued under Part V of the SDWA.